ArcticSpaceFox/aoc_bot/CONFIGURATION.md

 #### `post_interval`

 Cron-job-like setting to post the current stats every x amount of time automatically.
-To configure go to the `config/auth.toml` and adjust the `discord.interval`.
+To configure go to the `config/auth.toml` and adjust the `discord.schedule.interval`.
 Needs to be a valid cron string.

 ## Logging